-Examples of clearance fit are door hinges, shaft sliding inside a bearing, Bearing in ceiling fan, electrical switch and board e.t.c
+Examples of clearance fit are door hinges, shaft sliding inside a bearing, bearing inside ceiling fan, electrical switch and board e.t.c

 Interference (Force/ Shrink) Fit

 In Interference fit, size of shaft is always larger than size of hole.
 Therefore Interference fit ensures interference between assembled mating parts.
-Clearance fit has negative allowance.
+Interference fit has negative allowance.

-Examples of interference fit are : push fit inserts in plastic part, Axle and bearing e.t.c
+Examples of interference fit are : push fit inserts in plastic part, Axle and bearing assembly e.t.c

 Transition fit has overlapping tolerance zones of the hole and shaft.
 Therefore they are used where accurate location is important.
 But small amount of clearance or interference is permissible.